Affiliated with AdventHealth and Littleton Adventist Hospital

 • Clinical Interview: The doctor will conduct a 30–60 minute interview with the patient regarding their symptoms, evaluation goals, and prior history (e.g., medical, developmental, adaptive, social, emotional/behavioral, academic, and occupational history).

-• Collateral Interview: The doctor will conduct a 30-60 minute interview with the patient’s parent, guardian, family member, partner, or friend (that they choose) regarding their concerns and a chronological account of how those concerns have manifested across time.
+• Collateral Interview: If permitted, the doctor will conduct a 15–60 minute in-person or Zoom interview with a close friend or family member (that they choose) regarding their concerns and a chronological account of how those concerns have manifested across time.

-• Testing: The doctor will conduct 4-7 hours of testing plus 1 hour of questionnaires with the patient either virtually, in-office, or in-home (if needed).
+• Testing: The doctor will conduct 6–8 hours of testing plus 1 hour of questionnaires with the patient either virtually, in-office, or in-home (if needed).
 The battery will cover the following areas included in the Basic Evaluation: IQ, verbal, visual-spatial, attention, executive functioning, memory, motor, social, and emotional/behavioral.
-Additional testing includes academic achievement testing to identify or rule-out a learning disability.
+Additional testing includes academic achievement testing in reading, writing, and math to identify or rule out a learning disability.

 • Feedback Session: The doctor will conduct a 1-hour feedback session with the patient or parent/guardian (for minors or those who have given power of attorney to another adult).
 This will include a review of testing data, diagnosis, and recommendations.

-• Report: The report will include the Basic and Standard Evaluation sections: Referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a brief summary of the diagnoses, extensive (pages of) recommendations, and a testing data appendix.
-This will also include academic testing review to identify or rule-out a learning disability.
-Moreover, this report will include a school section outlining all of the recommended accommodations and curriculum modifications that should be provided to the school for review.
+• Evaluation Report: The report will include the Basic and Standard Evaluation sections: Referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a summary of the diagnoses, clinically indicated recommendations not pertaining to an academic or vocational setting, and a testing data appendix.
+This will also include academic testing review to identify or rule-out a learning disability in reading, writing, and math.
+Moreover, this report will include a school section outlining all the recommended accommodations and curriculum modifications that should be provided to the school for review.

-• Participation in School Meetings: Per request, the doctor will participate in the 504 Accommodation Plan or Individualized Education Program (IEP) meeting through the school district via Zoom or phone free of charge.
-Of note, if families wish their doctor to participate in-person, however, this will be an additional charge ($250 per hour of drive time).
+• Participation in School 504/IEP and Work Accommodation Meetings: Per request, the doctor will participate in the 504 Accommodation Plan or Individualized Education Program (IEP) meeting through the school district, or work accommodation meetings through the patient’s employer, via Zoom or phone free of charge.
+If families wish their doctor to participate in-person, however, this will be an additional charge ($250 per hour of drive time).